Microchimerism: Thyroid disease

 Fetal maternal microchimerism may be related to autoimmune thyroid diseases.
 There have been reports of fetal cells in the lining of the blood and thyroid glands of patients with autoimmune thyroid disease.
 These cells could become activated after delivery of the baby after immune suppression in the mother is lost, suggesting a role of fetal cells in the pathogenesis of such diseases.
-Two types of thyroid disease, Hashimoto's thyroiditis (HT) and Graves' disease (GD) show similarities to graft vs host disease which occurs after hematopoietic stem cell transplants.
+Two types of thyroid disease, Hashimoto's thyroiditis (HT) and Graves' disease (GD), show similarities to graft vs host disease which occurs after hematopoietic stem cell transplants.
 Fetal cells colonize maternal tissues like the thyroid gland and are able to survive many years postpartum.
 These fetal microchimeric cells in the thyroid show up in the blood of women affected by thyroid diseases.

 Sjögren syndrome

-Sjögren syndrome (SS) is autoimmune rheumatic disease of the exocrine glands.
-Increased incidence of SS after childbirth suggests a relationship between SS and pregnancy, and this led to hypothesis that fetal microchimerism may be involved in SS pathogenesis.
-Studies showed presence of the Y-chromosome-positive fetal cells in minor salivary glands in 11 of 20 women with SS but in only one of eight normal controls.
+Sjögren syndrome (SS) is an autoimmune rheumatic disease of the exocrine glands.
+Increased incidence of SS after childbirth suggests a relationship between SS and pregnancy, and this led to the hypothesis that fetal microchimerism may be involved in SS pathogenesis.
+Studies showed the presence of Y-chromosome-positive fetal cells in minor salivary glands in 11 of 20 women with SS but in only one of eight normal controls.
 Fetal cells in salivary glands suggest that they may be involved in the development of SS.